P-64: The Culvert Cat

 Male | Estimated to be 3-4 years old | Dead

-We recently discovered the remains of P-64, known as the "Culvert Cat," an approximately four-year-old male mountain lion who survived the Woolsey Fire, but died a few weeks later.
+In December 2018, biologists discovered the remains of P-64, known as the "Culvert Cat," an approximately four-year-old male mountain lion who survived the Woolsey Fire, but died a few weeks later.
 His cause of death is not known, but his paws were visibly burned.

 When the fire first broke out on the afternoon of November 8, 2018, P-64 was in the Simi Hills, north of Oak Park.
 He continued to travel throughout the Simi Hills for the next few days, covering several miles before then hunkering down in a remote area.
 Our biologist located P-64 on November 26 with a telemetry device in an unburned portion of the Simi Hills.
 This boosted hopes that P-64 may have been on a kill and surviving.